TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 Answer: B

+❌ - Incorrect
+The correct answer was D - The code compiles.
+The child class overrides the setName() method and hides the static name variable defined in the Person class.
+Line 10 uses the Child reference type - updating Child.name to Elysia.
+Line 11 uses the Person type updating Person.name to Sophia.
+Lines 12 and 13 both call the overridden setName method in Child.
+Then 12 and 13 set the static name variable in Child to Webby and then Olivia.

 23. What is the output of the following program?
 1: class Canine {
 2:      public Canine(boolean t) { logger.append("a"); }